 Come & See

-- Worship with us in the seminary’s Chapel of the Apostles and the University’s All Saints’ Chapel.
+- worshiping with us in the seminary’s Chapel of the Apostles and the University’s All Saints’ Chapel;

-- Attend classes in an intimate setting taught by our highly credentialed faculty.
+- attending classes in an intimate setting taught by our highly credentialed faculty;

-- Engage with faculty and students as they discuss a variety of issues regarding formation for ordained ministry, theological education, preaching excellence, and seminary life and work.
+- engaging with faculty and students as they discuss a variety of issues regarding formation for ordained ministry, theological education, preaching excellence, and seminary life and work;

-- exploring our 13,000 acre campus and discovering why our campus is in one of the most beautiful environments for education in America.
+- exploring our 13,000 acre campus and discovering why our campus is in one of the most beautiful environments for education in America;

-- Allow our financial aid professionals to detail the ways we can support you as you pursue your education.
+- and allowing our financial aid professionals to detail the ways we can support you as you pursue your education.

-- the advantages of affiliation with and proximity to one of the nation’s leading liberal arts colleges located on a 13,000 acre sustainable campus, with a wide range of educational, cultural, and recreational activities, is attractive to you—please visit Sewanee and see for yourself if The School of Theology is right for you!
+- and if affiliation with, and proximity to, one of the nation’s leading liberal arts colleges located on a 13,000 acre sustainable campus, with a wide range of educational, cultural, and recreational activities, is attractive to you—please visit Sewanee and see for yourself if The School of Theology is right for you!

 Where is Sewanee?